 Day 12.
 Taman Negara to Bukit Tinggi

-We’ll have a final morning birding at Taman Negara, looking for anything else that might be new or missing from the species listed above before we transfer to Bukit Tinggi in the afternoon.
+We will have a final morning birding at Taman Negara, looking for anything else that might be new or missing from the species listed above before we drive to Bukit Tinggi in the afternoon.

 Overnight: Bukit Tinggi